 The PMI’s 2019 Pulse of the Profession report on the Future of Work came out in March 2019.
 At that time, it is not clear whether PMI will produce further reports based on its 11th global project management survey data.
 This is certainly a very different report to the previous three that we have analysed:

-Each year, the Project Management Institute (PMI) conducts a global project management survey and this year, it publishes the 11th.
-The previous Pulse of the Profession Reports presented a large quantity of the survey data, to draw several important findings from it.
+Each year, the Project Management Institute (PMI) conducts a global project management survey, and this year, it publishes the 11th.
+The previous Pulse of the Profession Reports presented a large quantity of survey data, to draw several important findings from it.

 Whilst each had a key theme, the reports gave many different things for us to think about.
 This report, ‘The Future of Work: Leading the Way with PMTQ’, is different.